 Due to the fact that many fruits and starchy vegetables are high in carbohydrates, low-carb diets typically shun them along with bread, grains, beans, potatoes, and rice.
 Sugar is also severely restricted.
 A typical menu might include a cheese omelet cooked in butter, a wrap consisting of deli meat, cheese, and mustard wrapped in lettuce, or a big spinach salad topped with chicken or steak, goat cheese, mushrooms, and full-fat salad dressing.

 How can you lose weight eating steak and eggs?
-The theory behind low-carb lifestyles is that a reduction in dietary carbohydrates leads to lower insulin levels, which causes the body to burn stored fat for energy.
+The theory behind low-carb diets is that a reduction in carbs leads to lower insulin levels, which causes the body to burn stored fat for energy.
 Many people will lose weight on a low-carb diet.
-At first, this is due to water loss; low-carb/high-protein foods often have a diuretic effect.
-Also, because you are eating large amounts of fat and protein, you will feel full longer.
-And as with any diet that eliminates or greatly restricts an entire food group, you’ll likely take in fewer calories.
+At first, this is due to water loss.
+Low-carb and high-protein foods often have a diuretic effect.
+Also, since you’re eating large amounts of fat and protein you will feel full longer.As with any diet that eliminates or greatly restricts an entire food group, you’ll likely take in fewer calories.

-- 6 servings of grains per day
+- six servings of grains per day

 - 30 minutes of physical activity every day

-- Limit high calorie, low-nutrition foods such as soft drinks and candy, as well as foods high in saturated fat, trans fat, and cholesterol.
+- Use up at least as many calories as you take in every day.
+Ideally, try to lower your overall calorie intake by reducing calories you eat or by raising the amount you burn.
+Limit high-calorie, low-nutrition foods such as soft drinks and candy, as well as foods high in saturated fat, trans fat, and cholesterol.

-- Keep sodium intake at or below 2,400 mg, or 1¼ teaspoon, per day.
+- Keep sodium intake at or below 2,400 milligrams, or 1¼ teaspoon, per day.